-..Do you speak Russian?
+..Do you spaak Russian?
 Yes.
 Why don't you talk to him?..

-I don't know.. /NO takes the phone and says in broken Ruse!
+I don't know.. /NO takes the phone and says in broken Russ?
 I was in your Embassy and spoke to your consul.
-Just a min MI takes the phone and asks MO in English what does no war /in Russian/ Please speak Russian.
+Just a min MI takes the phone and asks MO in English what does he war /in Russian/ Please speak Russian.